sauravanand90/InternTeam/Control_statements/Loops.md

     console.log(`${key}: ${value}`)                 // can also be written as -- console.log(key + ": " + details[key])  OR console.log(key + ": " + value)
 })
 ```
 The ($) sign in the code is used inside template literals, which are enclosed by backticks(`).
 Template literals allow for string interpolation, meaning we can embed variables directly inside a string without the need of string concatenation.
+String interpolation is the process of embedding expressions inside a string.